KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Malkior

-**Description:** The poor maintenance officer on Peragus makes it very clear that he was shot several times before he died.
-This reskin gives him the burn wounds from the mining droid lasers.
+**Description:** Very early on, you encounter the body of a man who you eventually come to learn was shot at close-range by lasers multiple times before dying.
+This reskin gives him the burns from the lasers blasts.

 **Category & Tier:** Immersion / 4 - Optional